Newfoundland Railway: Canadian National

 In 1979, CN reorganized its narrow-gauge system into Terra Transport, as a means to separate the subsidy-dependent Newfoundland rail operations from its mainland North America core freight rail system.
 Rail cargo traffic continued to decline, and all branch lines on the island were closed in 1984.
 In 1987, Canada deregulated its railway industry, allowing abandonments to proceed with less red tape.
 The former CN subsidiary CN Marine was reorganized into Marine Atlantic in 1986 and one of the two railcar ferries was sold off, leaving the narrow-gauge system with limited interchange ability at Port aux Basques in its final two years.
 In December 1987 the provincial and federal governments signed a deal worth $800 million for highway improvements, removing the provincial government's opposition to the pending abandonment of the railway.

 The railway was officially abandoned on October 1, 1988.
 Following abandonment, work trains continued to operate, assisting salvage crews to remove the rails from remote locations, particularly in the Gaff Topsails between the Exploits River and Deer Lake.
 The last train, prior to work trains removing rails, arrived from Port Aux Basques and departed Corner Brook eastbound on September 30 and arrived at Bishops Falls on the morning of October 1.

 CN continued to operate its Roadcruiser Bus service and a CN Intermodal trucking operation in Newfoundland until 1996.
 With CN's privatization in late 1995, the company divested itself of all money-losing and most non-railroad interests, including CN Roadcruiser.
 Cross-island bus service was taken over by DRL Coachlines of Triton, Newfoundland on March 30, 1996.
 The CN Newfoundland trucking operation continued until fall 1996, and was then contracted to Clarke Transport.

 Legacy

 The former Newfoundland Railway station in St. John's now hosts the Railway Coastal Museum.
 Numerous towns across the island have preserved railway equipment on display.

 With few exceptions, the roadbed now forms the T'Railway Provincial Park rail trail.
 Until 2005, the Trinity Loop Amusement Park operated a miniature train, one of the few remaining places on Newfoundland with tracks still in place.
 The park closed down and was abandoned in 2005 due to lack of interest.
 Since then, all of the buildings have been heavily vandalized and Hurricane Igor washed away part of the park, including a large section of the rail bed.
 Local railway fans have been pushing government to retain the park as an historic site but officials have expressed little interest.

+Several former railway stations are designated as Registered Heritage Structures by the Heritage Foundation of Newfoundland and Labrador.
+These include: